bacnet-stack/bacnet-stack/bacnet-stack/ports/win32/bacnet/readme.txt

 4. Select the Category: General
 5. You can see the "Preprocessor Definitions:" box
 6. Type BACDL_BIP=1 in that edit box (using a comma if necessary)
 7. Press OK
 8. Compile the entire project again...

+Q. error LNK2001: unresolved external symbol _bacapp_print

+A. The BACnet stack uses a preprocessor define to configure printing to stdio.
+In Visual C++, add a Preprocessor Definition by:
+1. Select "Project" menu
+2. Select "Settings..."
+3. Select the "C/C++" tab (3rd Tab)
+4. Select the Category: General
+5. You can see the "Preprocessor Definitions:" box
+6. Type PRINT_ENABLED=1 in that edit box (using a comma if necessary)
+7. Press OK
+8. Compile the entire project again...